-Applicants must register in OJP's Grants Management System (GMS) prior to submitting an application for this funding opportunity.
+Applicants must register in the OJP Grants Management System (GMS) prior to submitting an application for this funding opportunity.
 Registration is required for all applicants, even those previously registered in GMS.
 Select the "Apply Online" button associated with the solicitation title.
-All registrations and applications are due by 8:00 p.m. eastern time on June 26, 2015.
+All registrations and applications are due by due by 5:00 p.m. eastern time on June 30, 2016.

-For additional information, see "How to Apply" in Section D. Application and Submission Information.
+For additional information, see How to Apply in Section D. Application and Submission Information.